 Dr. Mochammad Amron, Indonesia

 Dr. Amron is Senior Lecturer at State University of Jakarta, Indonesia.
 He served more than 35 years at Ministry of Public Works, Republic of Indonesia.
 His last position was Director General of Water Resources of Public Works Ministry, Republic of Indonesia.
 The institution is responsible in development and management of water resources in Indonesia which also includes formulating and implementing policy and technical standardization in the field of water resources.

-Dr. Avgerinopoulou is an influential politician in environmental matters, a specialized attorney in International, Environmental and Sustainable Development Law, and the recipient of the Green Star Award awarded by UNEP, OCHA, and Green Cross International for her leadership in prevention, preparedness and response to environmental emergencies.
+Dr. Avgerinopoulou is a politician in environmental matters, a specialized attorney in International, Environmental and Sustainable Development Law, and the recipient of the Green Star Award awarded by UNEP, OCHA, and Green Cross International for her leadership in prevention, preparedness and response to environmental emergencies.

 As a Member of the Hellenic Parliament, she has held the positions of the Chair of the Special Standing Committee on Environmental Protection and the Subcommittee of the Water Resources of the Hellenic Parliament, as well as the Chair of the Permanent Standing Committee of National Defense and Foreign Affairs of the Hellenic Parliament.
 She is currently the Chair of the Circle of the Mediterranean Parliamentarians of Sustainable Development (COMPSUD), the Director of the European Institute of Law, Science and Technology (IELST).

 Profile: Agronomy (Water & Forestery), Water (Continental hydrobiology) & Environment (Applied Biology and Environment)